 - 1 cup Greek yogurt

-- 3 tablespoons olive oil, plus extra oil to finish the dish
+- 3 Tbsp olive oil, plus extra oil to finish the dish

 - To Garnish

-- 2 tablespoons slivered almonds, toasted until golden brown
+- 2 Tbsp slivered almonds, toasted until golden brown

 - Pre-heat the oven to 400°F.